CatHood0/easy_rich_editor/easy_text/README.md

 ## Quick Start

-Take in account that every `EasyText` instance must be linked/inserted into an `EasyTextList` class.
+Every `EasyText` instance must be linked/inserted into an `EasyTextList` class.
 It manages insertion, deletion and positioning of every `EasyText`.

 ```dart
   // Set every EasyText instance its own parent list